flycheck/flycheck/doc/index.rst

 Out of the box Flycheck supports over :ref:`40 different programming languages
 <flycheck-languages>` with more than 80 different syntax checking tools, and
-comes with a :ref:`simple interface <flycheck-definitions>` to define new syntax checkers.
+comes with a :ref:`simple interface <flycheck-developers-guide>` to define new syntax checkers.

 Many :ref:`3rd party extensions <flycheck-extensions>` provide new syntax checkers and other features like alternative error displays or mode line